suburns05/suburns.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
 Here is my Bill of Materials (BOM) Most if not all my parts I already have on hand.

+I understand that this was not done to standard.
+However due to being informed ober a month later, I have to spend the time I have left fixing the rest of my individual and team websites.

 ## Bill of Materials